-Automated savings and investing along with lower investment fees are the rave among millennials who do not mind taking ownership of their investment portfolios.
+Automated savings and investing along with lower investment fees are all the rage among millennials who do not mind taking ownership of their investment portfolios.

-Fintech companies like Mylo, Wealthsimple, Acorns, Betterment, and several others have simplified investing and provided everyday investors access to diversified and personalized portfolios starting with as little as $5.
+Fintech companies like Moka, Wealthsimple, Acorns, Betterment, and several others have simplified investing and provided everyday investors access to diversified and personalized portfolios starting with as little as $5.

 The concept of saving your spare change is interesting.
 It builds on the premise that even small amounts of money can make a big difference over time when coupled with compound interest.

 Micro-investing apps round up your purchases, take the spare change, and chuck it into a portfolio consisting of low-cost ETFs.
 These apps may charge a nominal fee every month, and allow you to invest more funds (e.g. through weekly deposits or multipliers) if you so wish.